 2782.
 Application Process.

 Overview.
-Before submitting a formal application for the verification of an LSI retrofit emission control system for use with an emission control group, the applicant must submit a letter of intent with a proposed verification plan to ARB (pursuant to Section 2782(b)).
+Before submitting a formal application for the verification of an LSI retrofit emission control system for use with an emission control group, the applicant must submit a letter of intent with a proposed verification plan to CARB (pursuant to Section 2782(b)).
 To obtain verification, the applicant must conduct emissions reduction testing (pursuant to Section 2783), a durability demonstration with testing (pursuant to Section 2784), and a field demonstration (pursuant to Section 2785), and must submit the results along with comments and other information (pursuant to Sections 2786 and 2787) in an application to the Executive Officer, in the format shown in Section 2782(d).
 If the Executive Officer grants a verification of an LSI retrofit emission control system, he or she will issue an Executive Order to the applicant identifying the verified emission reduction and any conditions that must be met for the LSI retrofit emission control system to function properly.
 After the Executive Officer grants verification of an LSI retrofit emission control system, the applicant must provide a warranty, conduct in-use compliance testing of the system after having sold or leased a specified number of units, and report the results to the Executive Officer (pursuant to Section 2789).
 An LSI retrofit emission control system that employs two or more individual sub-systems or components must be tested and submitted for evaluation as one system.

 Proposed Verification Plan.
-Before formally submitting an application for the verification of an LSI retrofit emission control system, the applicant must submit a proposed verification plan to ARB.
+Before formally submitting an application for the verification of an LSI retrofit emission control system, the applicant must submit a proposed verification plan to CARB.
 The proposed verification plan should outline the applicant's plans for meeting the testing and other requirements.
 The Executive Officer shall use the information in the proposed plan to help determine the need for additional analyses and the appropriateness of allowing alternatives to the prescribed requirements and in determining whether the control strategy relies on sound principles of science and engineering.
 The proposed plan should include the following information:

 * * * * *